 Not every shed fits neatly into one category.

-This guide is part of our complete collection of free shed plans for small gardens,
+👉 This guide is part of our complete collection of free shed plans for small gardens,

 focused on flexible, space-efficient backyard storage builds.

-What Makes a Utility Shed Different?
+🏡 What Makes a Utility Shed Different?

-Best Sizes for Backyard Utility Sheds
+📏 Best Sizes for Backyard Utility Sheds

 🔹 6×8 Utility Shed

-Balanced footprint
+- Balanced footprint for smaller yards

-Room for shelving and floor storage
+- Room for shelving plus floor storage

 🔹 8×8 Utility Shed